 Why does origin matter when it comes to great coffee?
 The easy answer is flavor, but we would be remiss to overlook the craftspeople and communities around the world that make it so.
 In the early days of specialty coffee, it was well-accepted that coffees from Ethiopia tended to be floral, while coffees from the Indonesian island of Sumatra lent themselves to an earthy profile.
 These sweeping generalizations offer only glimpses of a coffees’ story, which is why we do our best to attribute the amazing coffees we offer to the specific growing regions, farms and the producers that make them possible.

-The reliance on country-of-origin to explain flavor is helpful but incomplete.
+The reliance on country-of-origin to explain flavor is helpful, but incomplete— it's but one piece of the puzzle to understanding a coffee's background, and why it may taste the way it tastes.
 Origin countries and the growing regions within them channel their history and customs through their traditions of coffee craft and knowledge.
 Still, we understand that a given coffee is most powerfully engaged through the senses (taste, aroma, texture) and that it’s our responsibility to give respect to the places and faces which produce it.
 Knowing the name of the coffee’s origin is a great first step in deciphering the way it will taste but its true story lies in the details that make it so.